 Intuitive user interface is recommended for recorded content management.

+The advanced cable STB is required to support the following functions when it connects the external storage device.

-As the conditions to external storage devices, the followings to be considered; Recording onto external storage device is only allowed if the functions for content rights protection and limitation are properly provided.
+Recording onto the external storage device is only allowed if the functions for content rights protection and copy protection are properly provided.

-External storage devices, such as HDD, DVD, etc., are required to support DTCP-IP connection.
+When the external storage devices such as HDD, DVD connected to the advanced cable STB through LAN, it is required to support DTCP-IP connection.

-In case of USB connection to HDD, replay of content is allowed only by the same STB that was connected at the time of recording.
-If the STB has been changed, it is required to provide copy protection measures to the subscriber.
-USB 2.0 or higher functions are required.
+When the advanced cable STB recorded the content into USB connected HDD, only that STB is allowed to playback the stored content.
+If the STB has been replaced due to the machine trouble, it is required to move the stored content from the troubled STB to the new STB with the copy protection linked to the subscriber.
+USB 2.0 or higher is required.

-The storage device is required to provide the necessary copy control function followed by original digital copy control command which is embedded in content. .
+The advanced cable STB is required to support copy control function which indicated by the original digital copy control information which is embedded in content, when the STB records the program into external HDD.